 Performance Management Group (PMG) Calls Learn from the experience of leading hospital administrators and nationally recognized field experts.
 PMG calls allow peer-to-peer education focused on preparing rural hospitals for new payment and care delivery models.

-Ste.
-Genevieve County Memorial Hospital (SGCMH), located in Ste.
-Genevieve, Missouri, is one of only four critical access hospitals that received national recognition for demonstrating innovative care coordination initiatives to improve population health.
+Lexington Regional Health Center (LRHC), located in Lexington, Nebraska, was one of only four critical access hospitals that received national recognition for demonstrating innovative care coordination initiatives to improve population health.